jonasschmides/AquaVania/AquaVania-Report.md

 Jonas Schmidbauer	ifXX_YYY

 ## Controls
-WASD	Basic Movement
+WASD --	Basic Movement

+E -- Grab / Release object

-<SPACE>	Perform context-based action
+<SPACE>	-- Perform context-based action (e.g. Jump)

-<ESC>	Back to menu / Quit game
+<ESC> --	Back to menu / Quit game

 ## Gameplay Features
 - Explore the depths as a fish, and the land as a human!